Confining potential in holographic bottom-up QCD from WKB: Introduction

-This fact allows us to ask if it is possible to find a bottom-up model that captures some of the properties of a top-down one.
-And the preliminary answer is yes.
-The key point is the hadronic spectrum: \emph{given a hadronic spectrum, we can always use WKB to find the associated confining potential and, therefore, an associated dilaton}.
-This technique comes from molecular physics, the Rydberg \cite{Rydberg1, Rydberg2} -- Klein \cite{Klein} -- Rees \cite{Rees} (RKR) method, a well-known semi-classical procedure used to derive a potential for the Schrödinger equation based on the energy spectrum.
-In this manuscript, we will exploit this idea.
+In the case of the bottom-up proposal, the engineering is summarized as follows: given a dilaton field or mea metric deformation, it is possible to write down a confining potential that yields a bound spectrum when solving a Schrödinger-like equation associated with it.
+We call this approach \emph{direct Schrödinger problem.}

+On the other hand, it is possible to formulate the \emph{Schrödinger inverse problem}, where the starting point is the bound spectrum used to compute the confining potential.
+This inverse problem has been studied in the framework of molecular quantum physics using the WKB method, in which the confining potential can be derived from the energy spectrum.
+This procedure is known as the Rydberg \cite{Rydberg1, Rydberg2} -- Klein \cite{Klein} -- Rees \cite{Rees} (RKR) method.
+Notice that to use RKR, we need to consider \emph{smooth and monotonically increasing (near to the turning points) potentials} and the spectrum should not be \emph{noisy} or degenerate \cite{Quigg:1979vr}.

+To illustrate and validate this methodology in a controlled setting, we require a well-defined, theoretically consistent spectrum.
+We therefore consider the vector meson Regge trajectory derived from the top-down D3/D7 system \cite{Kruczenski:2003be}, which provides a clean input spectrum free from experimental uncertainty.
+Thus, using the RKR formulas, we obtain a bottom-up associated potential with its corresponding dilaton.
+The reconstructed bottom-up potential resembles the hardwall model \cite{Polchinski:2001tt}.

-This work is organized as follows: Section \ref{hadrons} briefly introduces the bottom-up description of hadrons.
-Section \ref{WKB} introduces the concepts behind the WKB method for reconstructing potentials from boundary Regge trajectories.
-As an illustrative example, we reconstruct the static quadratic dilaton, i.e., the Softwall model \cite{Karch:2006pv}.
-In Section \ref{WKB-Bottom-up}, we argue that the D3/D7 top-down model can be approached as a bottom-up Hardwall model.
-We substantiate this claim by performing a WKB reconstruction starting from the D3/D7 mass spectrum.
+This work is organized as follows.
+Section \ref{hadrons} briefly introduces the bottom-up description of hadrons.
+Section \ref{WKB} introduces the concepts underlying the RKR formulas for reconstructing potentials from Regge boundary trajectories.
+As an illustrative example, we reconstruct the static quadratic dilaton, i.e., the softwall model \cite{Karch:2006pv}.
+Section \ref{WKB-Bottom-up} presents the fundamental concepts of the D3/D7 system and explains how the meson masses are generated within this framework.
+Subsequently, we utilize the D3/D7 Regge trajectory as input data to compute a bottom-up confining potential.
 Section \ref{thermal} discusses the confinement/deconfinement phase transition, following the well-known analysis by Herzog \cite{Herzog:2006ra}.
-Section \ref{DCE} addresses the configurational entropy for vector mesons computed within the WKB reconstructed framework.
+Section \ref{DCE} addresses the configurational entropy for vector mesons computed within the reconstructed bottom-up framework.
 Finally, we present our conclusions in Section \ref{concl}.